 Our Leadership Team

 We are happy to announce the 2019 leadership of STAND CNJ.
 We have been meeting and planning for many exciting activities in the new year.
 We welcome people with ideas and energy!
 Please contact us with your interests or suggestions for initiatives.

 Karen Haskin, who has been with STAND CNJ from the start, is honored to serve as STAND’s President.
 Karen has been involved in activism for many years, including anti-apartheid protests, defending abortion clinics, and joining the “stroller parade” with her family at the Million Mom March for common sense gun legislation in 2000.
 In her early career, she worked as a program evaluator on school reform and community capacity-building projects in Philadelphia and Chicago.
 Karen has a full-time job as a university administrator.
-She and her husband have two college-age children and a friendly cat.
+She and her husband have two adult children and a friendly cat.
 In addition to her activist experience and knowledge, Karen brings to us her management expertise to keep our team on mission and on track – no easy feat with such a motley, at times over-enthusiastic, and busy crew!

 Neena Singh, our Director of Public Relations, is a community activist who has been passionate volunteer in Somerset county for 20 years.
 She founded a service oriented non-profit, served on the multicultural Outreach committee and co-chaired the Grants and Publicity Committee at Montgomery PTA.
 She ran for Montgomery Township Committee in 2010.
 Montgomery Township commended her volunteer efforts over the years, with a proclamation ceremony at the township municipal offices.
 Neena is the recipient of Wynona M. Lipman Synergy award from the State of New Jersey; the Governor awards this honor to a NJ citizen for generating positive community change within the State.
 She works as a senior partner with Keller Williams Cornerstone.
 STAND’s leadership team is lucky to have Neena as our marketing mastermind and networking pro!